cryptofuture/urlhda/README.md

 ## Installation

-Once you have nginx and the needed plugins installed you can either start nginx up with the the configuration in this repository or you can copy the 'server'-section into your own nginx.conf
+Once you have nginx and the needed plugins installed you can either start nginx up with the the configuration in this repository or you can copy the 'server'-section into your own nginx.conf.

+You also need to setup a database in your PostgreSQL-server and create a table called "links".
+Use the config/db.sql file to do it for you.
+After you are done adjust the settings to your environment in the nginx configuration.

 ## Usage